simingz/lab_website/content/home/welcome.md

   columns: '1'
 ---

-We develop and use powerful computational and statistical methods to learn the genetics of human diseases,from large-scale genomic and multi-omics data.
+We develop and use powerful computational and statistical methods to learn the genetics of human diseases, from large-scale genomic and multi-omics data.